 In some cases, the current situation is dire (etc student to teacher ratio is high and unmanageable).
 The use of education technology could provide benefits an order of magnitude higher.

 The school is a Technical College in District 1 of Ho Chi Minh.
 It contains about 14000 students.
-Neither the teacher nor students speak English.
-The school does not have any WIFI either (so we had to use a WIFI hotspot to facilitate the test).
+The school has limited WIFI (so we had to use a WIFI hotspot to facilitate the test).
 We performed the trial with a small sample group of 15 students.
 We started by asking students to download the Soqqle application.

 Students created an account and then proceeded to “unlock” their task in the application.